Relugolix/estradiol/norethisterone acetate: Pharmacodynamics

 Relugolix acts as an GnRH antagonist, or an antagonist of the gonadotropin-releasing hormone receptor.
 Estradiol is an estrogen, or an agonist of the estrogen receptors, whereas norethisterone acetate is a progestin (synthetic progestogen), or an agonist of the progesterone receptors.
 Relugolix suppresses ovarian sex hormone production, whereas estradiol and norethisterone acetate provide hormonal add-back to reduce hypogonadal and menopausal-like symptoms.

 History

 The medication was approved for medical use in the United States in May 2021.

-On 20 May 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Ryeqo, intended for the treatment of symptoms of uterine fibroids.
+In May 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Ryeqo, intended for the treatment of symptoms of uterine fibroids.
 The applicant for this medicinal product is Gedeon Richter Plc.
 The combination was approved for medical use in the European Union in July 2021.

 In August 2022, the medication was approved for the treatment of moderate to severe pain associated with endometriosis in the United States.